Clean-Terraform/beautiful-jekyll/_posts/2020-07-03-interfaces.md

 ```

 The name of the interface module is prefixed with `i_` to indicate that it is an interface.

-You might be wondering, how does this help you?
-Can't you just variable [type constraints](https://www.terraform.io/docs/configuration/types.html)?

-The benefits of using this concept of an interface include:
+This is similar to naming conventions in other programming languages where an interface begins with `I`.

+There are a few benefits to implementing interfaces in this way instead of using variable [type constraints](https://www.terraform.io/docs/configuration/types.html):
 * The contract is defined in one place.
 By contrast, if you use type constraints, you have to define the contract on every module.
 * You can't use type constraints on outputs.